Seattle Church To Tear Down Homeless Cottages To Make Room For Parking

 Specifically, renovating them and bringing them up to code would cost upwards of a million bucks.
 So instead, the congregation is just leveling them, replacing them with 17 parking additional parking spaces.

 Brendi London, who lives in one of the cottages, says that she and the other residents were called into the church for a meeting in 2016.
 There, she says, she and the other residents were told that the congregation’s commitment to social justice is based more on advocacy rather than direct action.
-In other words, the church wasn’t going to be able to allow, and pay for, the cottages on their property.
+In other words, the church wasn’t going to be able to allow and pay for the cottages on their property.

 In Seattle, finding a place to live is difficult for those who aren’t homeless.
 Sky-high rents are squeezing low-income individuals out of the marketplace.
 And in the case of the people who are trying to transition out of homelessness, the high rents are a huge barrier.
 Darcell Slovek-Walker, who works with the homeless, says that her agency not only has to convince landlords to take on her clients, many of whom have mental health and substance abuse issues, she also has to apply for federal subsidies to cover the rent.
 And it’s not always enough.